 This period is made famous by the book 'The Romance of the Three Kingdoms ➚' and because of that is one of the most widely portrayed periods of Chinese history.
 In the book Cao Cao is unfairly portrayed as an evil tyrant and villain.
 He was perceived to have acted without the Mandate of Heaven to achieve his selfish ways.
 He is often featured as the villain in traditional operas with white make-up to emphasize his treachery.
 His actions were considered devious and Machiavellian ➚.
 A famous story says something of his character.
 When approaching a field of ripe wheat he forbade anyone under threat of death from damaging the crop.
 However his own horse took fright and trampled the field.
 Keen to stick to his word he punished himself by cutting off his own hair.

-Meanwhile ordinary people continued to cope despite the lack of strong governance.
-The use of paper became more widespread, the humble wheelbarrow was widely used; advances in water management and bridge engineering took place.
+Meanwhile ordinary people struggled on despite the lack of strong governance.
+The use of paper became more widespread, the humble wheelbarrow was widely used (the Chinese version has the wheel in the middle not the front); advances in water management and bridge engineering took place.
 Wider contact with neighboring countries brought in new foods: bananas, walnuts and pomegranates.
-The arts flourished and traditional medicine was written up.
+The arts flourished and traditional medicine was made more systematic.
 The esteemed master of calligraphy Wang Xizhi (321-379) lived during this period.
 The high level of general cultural development is evident from the compilation of the first encyclopedia comprising up to 8 million words.
-Perhaps the most significant development was the production of cast iron, that is iron that could be poured into molds to make all sorts of tools and weapons; this predates the West by about 1,100 years who still used the old 'bloom' furnace process .
+Perhaps the most significant development was the production of cast iron, that is iron that could be poured into molds to make all sorts of tools and weapons; this predates the West by about 1,100 years who still used the old 'bloom' furnace process.
 The Chinese had discovered that phosphate rich material lowered the melting point as well as making superior furnaces.

 Meanwhile, in the south Sima Riyu founded the Eastern Jin dynasty in 317 with capital at Nanjing.
 Many people moved from northern China to settle in the Yangzi valley and lands further south to escape the turmoil in the north.
 The dynasties Liu Song; Qi (479-502); Liang (502-557) and Chen (557-589) form the 'Southern Dynasties' administered from Nanjing (then known as Jiankang).
 In the south, important trade routes by sea were opened as access to the Silk Route in northern China was closed to them.
 Buddhism found its way into China and together with Daoism began to replace the Confucian guiding philosophy.
 The period of disunity and turmoil led to an appreciation of the relative harmony under the preceding Zhou and Han dynasties, it reinforced the desire for the re-establishment of a unified 'Han' China.
 The re-unification finally came from the military efforts of the Northern Zhou kingdom and the Sui dynasty was founded.